percona/percona-server-mongodb-operator/source/kubernetes.rst

    More details about secrets can be found in `Users <users.html>`_.

-6. Now you need to `prepare certificates for TLS security <TLS.html>`_ and apply them with the following command:
+6. Install `cert-manager <https://docs.cert-manager.io/en/release-0.8/getting-started/install/kubernetes.html>`_ if it is not up and running yet and apply ssl secrets with the following command:

    .. code:: bash